What is an Older People's Champion?

 Their job is to be a link between the council and older people in the local area and to amplify the voices of older people within the council chamber.

 Age Scotland and SOPA have produced a role description for the Older People's Champion role which you can find below, or download by clicking here.

-Different councils might choose to modify this based on local needs and individual Champions may slightly adapt how they carry out the role.
-However, the role's core purpose of listening to older people should be the same across Scotland.
+Different councils might choose to modify this based on local needs and individual Champions may adapt how they carry out the role.
+However, the role's core purpose of listening to older people and amplifying their voices should be the same across Scotland.